whiplashomega/elthelas2/data/spellsv2/summon-undead.md

 **Damage**: []

-You call forth an undead spirit.
-It manifests in an unoccupied space that you can see within range.
-This corporeal form uses the Undead Spirit stat block.
-When you cast the spell, choose the creature's form: Ghostly, Putrid, or Skeletal.
-The spirit resembles an undead creature with the chosen form, which determines certain traits in its stat block.
-The creature disapears when it drops to 0 hit points or when the spell ends.
+You summon undead that appear in unoccupied spaces that you can see within range.
+Choose one of the following options for what appears, based on the level of the spell slot used to cast the spell.
+Your DM may approve additional options.

+The creature disappears when it drops to 0 hit points or when the spell ends.

-The creature is an ally to you and your companions.
-In combat, the creature shares your initiative count but it takes its turn immediately after yours.
-It obeys your verbal commands (no action required by you).
-If you don't issue any, it takes the Dodge action and uses its move to avoid danger.
+The summoned creatures are friendly to you and your companions.
+Roll initiative for the summoned creatures as a group, which has its own turns.
+They obey any verbal commands that you issue to them (no action required by you).
+If you don’t issue any commands to them, they defend themselves from hostile creatures, but otherwise take no actions.

+**Level 1 Slot** 2 Zombies, 2 Skeletons, or 1 Shadow

+**Level 2 Slot** 2 Shadows, 1 Specter, or 1 Ghoul

+**Level 3 Slot** 2 Ghouls, 2 Specters, 1 Minotaur Skeleton, 1 Ogre Zombie, 1 Poltergeist, or 1 Ghast

+**Level 4 Slot** 2 Minotaur Skeletons, 2 Ogre Zombies, 2 Poltergeists, 2 Ghasts, 1 Wight, or 1 Mummy

+**Level 5 Slot** 2 Wights, 2 Mummys, 1 Ghost, or 1 Banshee

+**Level 6 Slot** 2 Ghosts, 2 Banshees, 1 Vampire Spawn, or 1 Allip

+**Level 7 Slot** 2 Vampire Spawn, 2 Allips, or 1 Bodak

+**Level 8 or 9 Slot** 2 Bodaks

-**At Higher Levels.** When you cast this spell using a spell slot of 4th level or higher, use the higher level wherever the spell's level appears in the stat block.
+**At Higher Levels.** When you cast this spell using certain higher-level spell slots, you get additional summoning options.